 There are also changes in the chapter on bio contamination control.
 The recommended temperature of 70-80 °C for hot stored systems was reduced to > 65 °C for example.

 In the chapter qualification it was added that also the quality of the feed water needs to be inspected as part of the validation and that this testing is supposed to be continued as part of the routine monitoring.
 In the chapter inspection of a water system it was further added that an on-site inspection of the treatment as well as of the distribution system and the sampling points should be part of the inspection.

-You can find further information in the new version of the Guideline "WHO good manufacturing practices: water for pharmaceutical use" as well as in an exact document comparison.
+You can find further information in the new version of the Guideline "WHO good manufacturing practices: water for pharmaceutical use".